-'''

 implements-directive = "Implements" class-type-name

-'''

-- An <implements-directive> cannot occur within an extension module. - The specified class of the <class-type-name> is called the interface class. - The interface class can't be the class defined by the class module containing the <implements-directive> - A specific class can't be identified as an interface class in more than one <implements-directive> in the same class module. - The unqualified class names of all the interface classes in the same class module MUST be distinct from each other. - The name value of the interface class's class name with an appended underscore character (Unicode u+005F) is an implemented interface name prefix within the class module containing this directive. - If a class module contains more than one <implements-directive> then none of its implemented interface name prefixes can be occur as the initial text of any other of its implemented name prefix. - A class can't be used as an interface class if the names of any of its public variable or method methods contain an underscore character (Unicode u+005F). - A class module containing an <implements-directive> MUST contain an implemented name declaration corresponding to each public method declaration contained within the interface class' class module. - A class module containing an <implements-directive> MUST contain an implemented name declaration corresponding to each public variable declaration contained within the interface class' class module.
-The set of required implemented name declarations depends upon of the declared type of the public variable as follows:

-- If the declared type of the variable is Object or a named class there MUST be two corresponding implemented name declarations including a property-get-declaration> and a property-lhs-declaration>. - If the declared type of the variable is anything else, there MUST be two corresponding implemented name declarations including a property-get-declaration> and a property-lhs-declaration>.
+- An <implements-directive> cannot occur within an extension module. - The specified class of the <class-type-name> is called the interface class. - The interface class can't be the class defined by the class module containing the <implementsdirective> - A specific class can't be identified as an interface class in more than one <implements-directive> in the same class module. - The unqualified class names of all the interface classes in the same class module MUST be distinct from each other. - The name value of the interface class's class name with an appended underscore character (Unicode u+005F) is an implemented interface name prefix within the class module containing this directive. - If a class module contains more than one <implements-directive> then none of its implemented interface name prefixes can be occur as the initial text of any other of its implemented name prefix. - A class can't be used as an interface class if the names of any of its public variable or method methods contain an underscore character (Unicode u+005F). - A class module containing an <implements-directive> MUST contain an implemented name declaration corresponding to each public method declaration contained within the interface class' class module. - A class module containing an <implements-directive> MUST contain an implemented name declaration corresponding to each public variable declaration contained within the interface class' class module.
+The set of required implemented name declarations depends upon of the declared type of the public variable as follows: - If the declared type of the variable is Variant there MUST be three corresponding implemented name declarations including a <property-get-declaration> and a <property-lhs-declaration>. - If the declared type of the variable is Object or a named class there MUST be two corresponding implemented name declarations including a <property-get-declaration> and a <property-lhs-declaration>. - If the declared type of the variable is anything else, there MUST be two corresponding implemented name declarations including a <property-get-declaration> and a <property-lhsdeclaration>.